andreagiassi/microservice-rbac-user-management/README.md

 http://localhost:8090/swagger-ui.html

 Everything should be up and running using your local MySql :)

-#### About the Spring Boot Microservice
-The microservice code is based on Java 8 and the Spring Boot 2 framework.

-Thanks to the abstractions of Spring Data the information are persisted into the database using the JPA.
-Using Swagger the REST apis are also easy to manage throw the included Swagger dependency.

-This architectural component has a specific Docker image and the services exposed from the microservice are available on the port 8090 .

-The deploy of the two architectural components is using now the docker network definition.

 #### REST apis exposed
 Using a browser it's possible to interact with the REST apis with Swagger: